 - avoiding crowds, public areas, and anywhere else where they may experience close contact with other people

 Importantly, people who are taking immunosuppressant drugs should not stop taking the drugs unless a doctor specifically tells them to do so.

 Suddenly stopping a medication may result in a flare-up of symptoms, which may put extra stress on the immune system.
 A person should check with a doctor and follow their specific instructions.

 There is currently no cure for the SARS-CoV-2 virus or COVID-19, although treatment can help manage symptoms.
 Taking steps to prevent the spread of the infection is, therefore, very important.

 Anyone who believes that they have symptoms of COVID-19 should speak with their doctor.

 It is not always necessary to test for and confirm COVID-19, as most people experience a relatively mild form of the illness and do not need specialist treatment in a hospital.
 Recovering at home helps prevent the spread of infection.

 Although there is no direct treatment, it is still important to take steps to control the symptoms.
 In severe cases, oxygen therapy may help prevent other complications in people having difficulty breathing.

 In cases where severe symptoms lead to respiratory failure, the person may need mechanical ventilation to keep enough oxygen in their body.

-Using ongoing clinical trials, researchers are working on developing treatments and vaccines.
+In ongoing clinical trials, researchers continue to develop treatments and vaccines.